getsentry/sentry-docs/src/collections/_documentation/performance/performance-metrics.md

 User Misery is a user-weighted performance metric to assess the relative magnitude of your application performance.
 While you can examine the ratio of various response time threshold levels with [Apdex](#apdex), User Misery counts the number of unique users who were frustrated based on the specified response time threshold.
 User Misery highlights transactions that have the highest impact on users.

 ## Transaction Metrics
-A number of the metrics available as column choices lend themselves well to analyzing your application's performance.
+By enabling [tracing]({%- link _documentation/performance/distributed-tracing.md -%}), you can see a number of the metrics available as column choices in the [transaction list view]({%- link _documentation/performance/distributed-tracing.md -%}#transaction-list-view).

 ### Transaction Duration